CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/enable-base-document-header-remarks.md

 sidebar_position: 8
 ---

-# Enable base document header remarks
+# Enable Base Document Header Remarks

 This option allows to set additional fields for a header.